chiefbiiko/lambda-wasmtime/README.md

 The wasm module exports a function "handler" that when invoked with two JSON strings, the event and context objects, processes a base64 encoded image and returns a JSON response.

-Note that in order to get madness like wasm interface types 4 things like "wasm string args" working follow [below steps](#building-a-wasm-lambda).
+Note that in order to get madness like wasm interface types 4 things like "wasm string args" working follow [below steps](#building-a-wasm-lambda) or check this [`wasmtime guide`](https://bytecodealliance.github.io/wasmtime/wasm-rust.html#webassembly-interface-types).

 ...